AmitRoy7781/AmitRoy7781/README.md

 I am a graduate student at [Purdue Computer Science](https://www.cs.purdue.edu/).

-Fortunately, I got the opportunity to work with [Prof. Pan Li](https://sites.google.com/view/panli-purdue/home) on a project on the Graph Anomaly Detection problem.

 🧐 My research interests lie in deep learning for real-life applications involving GNN and LLM.

+Fortunately, I got the opportunity to work with [Prof. Pan Li](https://sites.google.com/view/panli-purdue/home) on a Sony-funded project on the Graph Anomaly Detection problem.

-🌟 Please feel free to contact me through this email: roy206@purdue.edu.
-Further information is listed on my [webpage](https://amitroy7781.github.io/).
+🌟 Please feel free to contact me through this [📧](mailto:roy206@purdue.edu).
+Further information is listed on my [portfolio](https://amitroy7781.github.io/).